koning/sanguino/README.md

 # sanguino

-This package will define the Sanguino code necessary for Sanguino and AztEeg programming with Arduino 1.6.6.
+This package will define the Sanguino code necessary for Sanguino and Azteeg programming with Arduino 1.6.6.

 Directions: